Skip to contents

 name = "helloworldSpatial_OutputDatasheet")

-# View results table of second Transformer in Pipeline
+# View results table of second transformer in the pipeline

 head(resultsSummary2)